Getting Started

 print(french_text)

-$ python graph_client.py
+$ python composed_client.py

 c'était le meilleur des temps, c'était le pire des temps .

-Deployment graphs are useful since they let you deploy each part of your machine learning pipeline, such as inference and business logic steps, in separate deployments.
+Composed Ray Serve applications let you deploy each part of your machine learning pipeline, such as inference and business logic steps, in separate deployments.
 Each of these deployments can be individually configured and scaled, ensuring you get maximal performance from your resources.
 See the guide on model composition to learn more.

 Next Steps#